AurimaZen/Jevbizu/README.md

 # Jevbizu
-Handmade jewerly studio page
-This project a porfolio.
+This project is Handmade jewerly studio porfolio.